VilgotPloix/SharePasCher/README.md

 ## 🔆 Hi everyone !

-# Welcome in our app GATINOS - The E.Shop of cats' pictures.
+# Welcome in our app Share pas Cher !

 Here some informations you may want to know :